bright/new-www/_posts/2017-10-30-iota-hello-world.md

 ---
 layout: post
 title: IOTA - Hello World
-excerpt: TODO
+excerpt: The most mature client library we can use for IOTA is a JavaScript one called iota.lib.js.
+Let's see what we can use it for.
 tags: IOTA blockchain cryptocurrency
 comments: true
-hidden: true
 author: adam
+image: /images/iota/attach-tangle.jpg
 ---

 Previously in the IOTA series we've looked into [the assumptions of this promising cryptocurrency system](/blog/iota-new-kid-in-cryptocurrency-town/) and we've [connected to the network with our own node](/blog/getting-started-with-iota/).
 It's high time to interact with IOTA programatically.

 IOTA nodes (or, actually, as the creators of the system prefer to call it - IOTA Reference Implementations) expose an HTTP API that we can interact with and - unlike most of the IOTA's ecosystem - has an [actual documentation](https://iota.readme.io/v1.2.0/reference) available.
-But while it is be indispensable to look into this reference, we'll rather use the client libraries to talk to our node.
+But while it is indispensable to look into this reference, we'll rather use the client libraries to talk to our node.

 There are [three official client libraries](https://iota.readme.io/docs/overview) out there at the moment and the most mature one is apparently the one we'd like to use - a JavaScript one called [iota.lib.js](https://github.com/iotaledger/iota.lib.js).
 It is basically a wrapper for the API endpoints.